duccltd/clickhouse-migrate/README.md

 ### Note: Still under development

-Rust library for running and versioning clickhouse MigrationFiles.
+Rust library for running and versioning clickhouse migration files.

 This is currently compatible with the latest version (21.9) of clickhouse.